 The Alesis Coda/Coda Pro box contents:

 - Coda or Coda Pro 88-key digital piano

 - Piano-style sustain pedal

 - Music stand

 For an additional $149.99, you can transform both Coda and Coda Pro in a upright digital piano thanks to the optional Coda Piano Stand, an elegant piece of wooden furniture which includes the three pedals-Soft, Sostenuto, Sustain and the half-pedal functionality, and can be connected to the keyboard via a single cable.

-Below, please take a look at some of the best selling digital pianos available on Amazon, and see how their features compare to those offered in the Coda and Coda PRO:
+Below, please take a look at some of the best selling digital pianos available online, and see how their features compare to those offered in the Coda and Coda PRO:

 An Easily Portable Machine